 Native to the tropic and subtropic regions of India and Southeast Asia, Dendrocalamus includes several species with important uses for construction.
 Most members of this clumping genus can grow up to 50 or 60 feet tall with mature culms of 3-5 inches in diameter.

 Revered for its hardness, this species is common for furniture and light construction, as well as paper making.
-The culms have especially thick walls, and in dry conditions they are nearly solid.
+The culms have especially thick walls, and in dry conditions, they are often solid.
 Another nickname for this species is Solid Bamboo.

 In fact, they have even built a school with the world’s first all-bamboo campus.
 Check out the Bali Green School to learn more.
 Or visit Bamboo U to sign up for one of Hardy’s intensive courses in bamboo construction.

-Most species of Bambusa grow tall and upright, with handsome canes up 40-60 feet high.
-The best species for building puposes is probably B. bambos.
-Also known as Giant Thorny Bamboo, this variety can get up to 100 feet tall.
+Most species of Bambusa grow tall and upright, with handsome canes sometimes up 40-60 feet high.
+One of the best species for building purposes is probably B. bambos.
+Also known as Giant Thorny Bamboo, this variety can get up to 70 or 80 feet tall.
 Its poles have very thick walls, and when growing, the plant has a very dark green appearance.
+But the sharp thorns make it less pleasant to work with in the field.

-Besides home construction, this species is also useful for a variety of applications.
-Bambusa poles are versatile for fencing, scaffolding, thatching, and crafts.
+Besides home construction, these species are useful for a variety of applications.
+Bambusa poles are excellent for fencing, scaffolding, thatching, and crafts.

 Another of the largest genera of bamboo, Phyllostachys also contains more than 100 varieties.
 Native to China and Taiwan, it’s mostly subtropical but tends to tolerate a more temperate habitat.
 For this reason, it is commonly found in many more parts of the world.